blox/blox/CONTRIBUTING.md

 Development takes place against the dev branch of this repository and pull requests should be opened against that branch.

 ### Testing
 Any contributions should pass all tests.
+You can run all tests by running `gradle check` from the project root.

 ### Licensing
 Blox is released under an Apache 2.0 license.
 Any code that you submit will be released under that license.